paretje/games/README.txt

 http://www.Online-Urbanus.be

-This program is released under the GNU General Public License (GPL) version 3, see the file 'COPYING' for more information.
+This program is released under the GNU General Public License (GPL) version 3, see the file 'LICENSE.txt' for more information.

 Description
 ===========